-There are strict limitations applied when the public image and inner depiction of institutions is at stake, recent political image documentation in the headquarters of political parties, institutional service buildings and general political gatherings.
-The set of limitations are devoid of any perceived security, they mainly have to do with pass credentials, all-access level grants, personal restrictions such as designed area for shootings and environmental rules with deep effect on image quality, such as normative Lux levels available in energy efficient buildings and the invisible quality standards of engineered partitions.
-These limitations become unrestricted and borderless when confronted with other surfaces, the margins of an european capital, the security border of limited-access terror’s attack scene, an holiday retreat or the basic boredom of communications infrastructures, and the grey status of contemporary life.
-Over-reaching standards that merge with market resolutions allowing peculiar distribution of imaging technologies, image sensors capability and price range of cameras.
-News providers are in constant need of image feeds to distribute and sell, and the categories, and metadata dividing subject, source, context and authorship are subdued to digital constraints, such as colour correction, dpi requirements press viability of the picture, making the case for a calmer collapse, the one of freelance image professionals where native journalistic content, social commentary, commercial images become embedded in a larger coalition of stable factors, trend regimes and resolution amplitudes, an involuntary, material, environmental, market-driven, sourceless, european image identity.
+Strict limitations are set when the public image and depiction of institutional interiors are at stake, as recent political image documentation in the headquarters of political parties, institutional service buildings, and general political gatherings have demonstrated.
+These limitations are devoted of any perceived security and deal mostly with pass credentials, all-access permits, and personal restrictions such as the designed areas for photography and environmental rules that deeply affect image quality, for example, European normative light levels available in energy-efficient buildings and invisible quality standards of engineered partitions.
+These limitations become unrestricted and borderless when confronted with other surfaces: the margins of European capital; the security border of a limited-access scene where a terror attack has taken place; a holiday retreat; or the basic boredom of communications infrastructures and the grey status of contemporary life.
+Over-reaching standards merge with market resolutions, allowing a peculiar distribution of imaging technologies, capable image sensors and the price range of cameras.
+News providers are in constant need of image feeds to distribute and sell, and the categories and metadata dividing subject, source, context, and authorship are subdued to digital correction, while DPI (Dots-Per-Inch) requirements hamper a picture’s viability, making the case for a calmer collapse: that of freelance image professionals for whom native journalistic content, social commentary, and commercial images are embedded in a larger coalition amplitudes.
+It is an involuntary, material, environmental, market-driven, source-less, European image identity.

-The creation of a mid-level taste is not devoid of apparent ruptures, the spectrum of available modes is necessarily merged in variable imaging habits, there is nothing seemingly able to resist camera depiction, there is no correct angle, no adjustable politeness, accidents are assumedly portrayed with cameras models no more than 4-years older, higher iso exposure has basically withdrawn any logistic problem between day-night eye patterns, making 4.
-A.M pictures detached from sleep patterns, high temperature flashlights making case for reductions of recognisable facial features is as viable as a portray mode as red-eye reduction, IR photography and thermal imaging designed for the construction industry can render invisible air leaks.
-The sourcing of default and industry based imaging modes reads more on the social class and month income of the photographer than actually devising an emergent language.
+The creation of mid-level taste is not devoid of apparent ruptures.
+The spectrum of available modes is necessarily merged into variable imaging habits.
+There seems to be nothing capable of resisting camera depiction; no correct angle, no adjustable politeness.
+Accidents are portrayed with camera models no more than four years old, and high ISO exposure has basically withdrawn the logistical problems between day-night eye patterns, detaching four-in-the-morning pictures from sleep patterns.
+High temp flashes make a case for the reduction of recognizable facial features in a manner as viable as the portrait mode and red-eye reduction.
+Infrared photography and thermal imaging designed for the construction industry are now capable of rendering invisible air leaks visible.
+The sourcing of default and industry-based imaging methods has a greater effect on a photographer’s social class and monthly income than actually devising an emergent language.

-The photographer recurring cuts in time, expansion of line of research within #R to comprise images of social stress and riots, makes the series a reflection on shared and digitally manipulated content and critical narrative, using the series as a repository of works migrating in other photographic lines.
-Animal Material, Scanning and Continent are lateral works, that fill voids into a shortage of excess, interested in the addictive fabric of visual violence, Fujiwara constantly research and depicts context where the excitement generally felt when relating to stress and enanched condition is brutally denied, surfaces of animal skin held captive, neutral clothing choices of mid-age german citizens and tasteless reportage of city-bred pigeons capture a broader perspective of inert violence.
-Features of the effect of violence are a recurring features, yet it is completely erased, there is no real brutality in the photographic series of Fujiwara other than the one created by perception and sharing, the only images shot where live violence occurs is the series “Mayday”, all other content is digitally enhanced making jpegs, raw files an associative de-construction of vigilance and media-behaviour.
+The photographer uses recurring cuts in time, expanding the line of research within the #R series to include images of social stress and riots, making the series a reflection on shared and digitally manipulated content and critical narrative, as well as using it as a repository of works that migrate into other photographic lines.
+Animal material, Scanning, and Continent are lateral works, filling voids characterized by a shortage of excess.
+Interested in the addictive fabric of visual violence, Fujiwara constantly researches and depicts context in which the excitement generally felt when relating to stress and enhances conditions held captive, the neutral clothing choices of middle-aged German citizens and the tasteless reportage of city-bred pigeons all capture a broader perspective of inert violence.
+Features of the effect of violence are recurring, yet completely erased.
+There is no real brutality in Fujiwara’s photography, other than one created by perception and sharing.
+The only images that capture real, raw violence can be found in the Mayday series; all other content includes digitally-enhanced JPEGs, the raw files of an associative deconstruction of vigilance and media behaviors.

 #police #cover_up #demonstrations #brutality, or #R, 2016, Satoshi Fujiwara